Travel to Thailand from the US

 Visas for US Citizens

-If you ask people about traveling to Thailand, you will hear the word VISA a lot.
-US citizens are lucky because America is included in Thailand’s Visa Exemption list.
+If you ask people about traveling to Thailand, you will often hear the word VISA.
+US Citizens are fortunate because USA is included in Thailand’s Visa Exemption list.

-If 30 days is not long enough after two years of isolation There are many options for American citizens to visit (or move to) Thailand on a longer-term basis.
+If 30 days is not long enough after two years of isolation There are many options for American citizens to visit (or move to) Thailand on a longer-term basis with a Thai Visa.
+US Citizens must obtain a Thai visa for stays longer than 30 days.

 Long Term Visas for Americans